Fox cuts 'American Idol' hours, unveils Batman show

 Last year, ABC brought a comic book movie franchise to TV with "Marvel's Agents of SHIELD," a spin off from "The Avengers" movie.
 The show debuted strong with 12 million viewers, but ratings fell and it now averages 5.9 million viewers, according to Nielsen.

-The ABC show is centered around SHIELD Agent Phil Coulson but does not feature the superheroes that starred in "Avengers" on the big screen.
+The ABC show is centred around SHIELD Agent Phil Coulson but does not feature the superheroes that starred in "Avengers" on the big screen.

 With Gotham, "the real selling point here is that these are actual franchise characters," Reilly said, such as Batman regulars, Bruce Wayne, the Penguin and the Riddler.